CocoaPods/cocoapods.github.com/source/guides/philosophy.html.md

 ### Goal

-CocoaPods goal is to improve discoverability of, and engagement in, third party open-source libraries, by creating a more centralized ecosystem.
+CocoaPods' goal is to improve discoverability of, and engagement in, third party open-source libraries, by creating a more centralized ecosystem.

 ### Common Misconceptions